space

 Machine learning and data mining

 The course is designed around a data modeling framework shown in the figure.
-Each lecture/assignment will focus on an aspect of the data modeling framework.
+Each lecture/assignment will focus a subset of the data modeling framework.

 data modeling framework